 Study intensity, notetaking and assignment writing

-- Take the opportunity to pace your study for example, aim for one module per year or up to 60 credits per year.
+- Pace your study, if you're worried about taking on too much aim for one module per year or up to 60 credits per year.

 - If you get behind, your tutor can help you prioritise, and there are time-management and study skills resources available.

-- An Access course could provide you with a gradual start and give you the opportunity to develop your study skills.
+- Start with an Access course which will give you a gradual start and the opportunity to develop your study skills.

 Notetaking and assignment writing

 There is lots of help available with writing assignments and notetaking techniques.

 If you have a disability you may also be able to request

 - a dyslexia tutor - they can help with things like getting your thoughts organised and readable to write assignments.

 The way you interact on OU modules might include emails, phone conversation online tutorials (which can include a range of interactive features) and online forums.